Great-Sun-Group/credex-core/docs/deploy/IaC_deployment.md

 #### 4.2.1 GitHub Apps and Environments

-For secure management of deployment-related sensitive data, set up the following:

-1. Create three GitHub Apps with the necessary permissions:
+For secure management of deployment-related sensitive data, we have set up GitHub Apps with the necessary permissions for development, staging, and production with read access to secrets and write access to workflows, and installed these apps in our repository.
-   - One for development
-   - One for staging
-   - One for production
-   Each app should have:
-   - Read access to secrets
-   - Write access to workflows

-2. Install the GitHub Apps on your repository.

-3. Go to Settings -> Environments in your GitHub repository and create Environments for `development`, `staging`, and `production`.
-Implement protection rules as needed.
+We have created Environments in the `credex-core` repository for `development`, `staging`, and `production` with protection rules.

-4. Store the following secrets in each GitHub Environment:
+The following secrets are stored in each GitHub Environment:
-   - `AWS_ACCESS_KEY_ID`: AWS access key for the respective environment
+   - `AWS_ACCESS_KEY_ID`: AWS access key for the respective environment (is this real, and if so is it required? replaced by the below?)
-   - `AWS_SECRET_ACCESS_KEY`: AWS secret key for the respective environment
+   - `AWS_SECRET_ACCESS_KEY`: AWS secret key for the respective environment (is this real, and if so is it required? replaced by the below?)
    - `GH_APP_ID`: The ID of the GitHub App for the respective environment
    - `GH_INSTALLATION_ID`: The installation ID of the GitHub App for the respective environment
    - `GH_APP_PRIVATE_KEY`: The private key of the GitHub App for the respective environment
    - `JWT_SECRET`: Secret key for JWT token generation and verification
-   - `WHATSAPP_BOT_API_KEY`: WhatsApp Bot API key
+   - `WHATSAPP_BOT_API_KEY`: WhatsApp Bot API key to prove that vimbiso-pay is querying.
-   - `OPEN_EXCHANGE_RATES_API`: Your Open Exchange Rates API key
+   - `OPEN_EXCHANGE_RATES_API`: Open Exchange Rates API key
    - `NEO_4J_LEDGER_SPACE_BOLT_URL`: Neo4j LedgerSpace Bolt URL
    - `NEO_4J_LEDGER_SPACE_USER`: Neo4j LedgerSpace username
    - `NEO_4J_LEDGER_SPACE_PASS`: Neo4j LedgerSpace password